vivekraj2002/postgre/file.md

    - ***Inner Join :-*** Returns only the rows where there is a match in both tables.

-   Ex- Show employees and their department names, but only if they have a department.
+    Example: Show employees and their department names, but only if they have a department.

    - ***Left Join :-*** Returns all rows from the left table, and the matched rows from the right table.
 If there's no match, the result is NULL from the right side.